jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 ## Templates and template parts

 Templates are used to render the content for presentation on the frontend.
-Technically the templates are PHP-files with HTML and PHP-function calls.
+Technically the templates are PHP-files with HTML mixed with PHP-function calls.

 When building a theme we are required to include a template called `index.php`.
 This will become the default template and be used to render all content.